-At the same time, growth slowed.
-That reduced tax receipts.
+At the same time, growth slowed, which reduced tax receipts.
 Congress worried about the ballooning U.S. debt.
 No one could agree on how to reduce it.
-As a result, Congress enacted a 10 percent budget cut, called sequestration.
-That finally reduced spending to 20.7 percent of GDP in FY 2015.
+As a result, Congress enacted across-the-board budget cuts, called "sequestration."
+That finally reduced spending to 20.4% of GDP in FY 2015.

-The mandatory budget will cost $2.739 trillion in FY 2019.
-It's skyrocketing because more baby boomers are reaching retirement age.
+The mandatory budget will cost $2.966 trillion in FY 2021.
+Mandatory spending is skyrocketing, because more baby boomers are reaching retirement age.
 By 2030, one in five Americans will be older than 65.

-Social Security costs the most at $1.046 trillion.
-Current payroll taxes provide $905 billion of the income.
+Social Security costs the most at $1.151 trillion.
+Current payroll taxes provide nearly $1 trillion of the income.
 Interest from the Social Security Trust Fund pays for the rest.

-But the costs will outpace income by 2030.
-That means Social Security benefits will drain the general fund.
-It also means Congress can no longer "borrow" from the Social Security Trust Fund to pay for other federal programs.
+The costs will outpace interest and income by 2034.
+At that time, Social Security benefits will begin draining the general fund.
+It also means that Congress can no longer "borrow" from the Social Security Trust Fund to pay for other federal programs.

-Medicare taxes pay for $275 billion of this cost.
-The rest comes from the general fund.
+Medicare ($722 billion) and Medicaid ($448 billion) are the next largest expenses.
+Medicare taxes pay for $308 billion of the cost.
+The rest comes from premiums and the general fund.

 - Retirement and disability programs for civil servants, the Coast Guard, and the military.

-There is an additional fund for emergencies.
-Congress allocates this outside of the budget.
-For FY 2019, the emergency fund is $111.4 billion.
-The largest component is for Overseas Contingency Operations, which is for wars.
+For FY 2021, the emergency fund is $74.3 billion.
+The largest component is Overseas Contingency Operations (OCO) that pay for wars.

-- Defense Department base budget: $597.1 billion.
+- Defense Department base budget: $636.4 billion.

-- DoD Overseas Contingency Operations: $88.9 billion.
+- DoD Overseas Contingency Operations: $69 billion.

-- Departments that support defense: $181.3.
-They include the Department of Veterans Affairs, State Department, Homeland Security, FBI and Cybersecurity and the National Nuclear Security Administration.
+- Various departments that support security: $209.7 billion.
+They include the Department of Veterans Affairs ($105 billion), the State Department ($20.5 billion), the Department of Homeland Security ($54.8 billion), the FBI ($9.7 billion), and the National Nuclear Security Administration ($19.7 billion).

+The next largest non-military department, Health and Human Services ($88.5 billion) is just above one-tenth of total military spending.
 Its primary function is to spend mandated benefits for Medicare, Medicaid, and the Affordable Care Act.
-Other important federal government functions get even less funds.
+Other important federal government functions receive even less funding.